MicroStrategy/rest-api-docs/docs/common-workflows/analytics/manage-reports/manage-incremental-refresh-report/retrieve-an-irr-definition.md

 This topic covers several workflows to retrieve an Incremental Refresh Report definition.

 You want to get the definition of the `YearInList_Insert` Incremental Refresh Report object as shown in the below screenshot.
-The object ID of the Incremental Refresh Report is  `B5905F5C4565159A5AEAF78E71DC8BF6` in the Strategy Tutorial project.
+The object ID of the Incremental Refresh Report is  `B5905F5C4565159A5AEAF78E71DC8BF6` in the MicroStrategy Tutorial project.
 The project ID is `B7CA92F04B9FAE8D941C3E9B7E0CD754`.

 ![IRR Report Editor](../../../../images/IRR_report_editor.png)